What tests are needed In my pregnancy?

 At 19 weeks a foetal morphology ultrasound scan is recommended to exclude foetal abnormalities and other problems that could complicate your pregnancy.

 There may be extra external scans necessary such as with twins or other concerns about pregnancy complications.

 At each antenatal visit

 We will give you a container so you can bring a urine specimen each visit.
 It will be checked for protein (a screening test for preeclampsia, urinary infections and more) and sugar (a screening test for diabetes).
-I have had a number of patients where the first sign of preeclampsia is protein in the urine, and this has been apparent with a normal range blood pressure.
-Urinary infection can be without the typical symptoms (asymptomatic).
-Regular urine checking for sugar diabetes with a blood screen at 28 weeks is more reliable in diagnosing diabetes in pregnancy than a single diabetes blood screen at 28 weeks as diabetes can have its onset before and 28 weeks and the one time blood test can be too late or miss later onset gestational diabetes.
+I have had a number of patients where the first sign of preeclampsia is protein in the urine, and this has been apparent with a normal range of blood pressure.
+Urinary infection can be without typical symptoms (asymptomatic).
+Regular urine checking for sugar diabetes with a blood screen at 28 weeks is more reliable in diagnosing diabetes in pregnancy than a single diabetes blood screen at 28 weeks as diabetes can have its onset before and 28 weeks and the one-time blood test can be too late or miss later onset gestational diabetes.

 See also the Pregnancy care checklist in the Blog section of this website